MS-Platform-Dev/bank2table/README.md

 ### Future:
 - Automatically check/monitor availability of new statement(s)
-- Connect and collect PDF FILE, apply renaming rules and save locally
+- Connect to online bank account and collect PDF FILE, apply renaming rules and save locally